 Australian hospital accidentally declares 200 patients dead

-SYDNEY (Reuters) - An Australian hospital apologized on Thursday after mistakenly sending out death notices for 200 of its - very much alive - patients.
+SYDNEY Aug 14 (Reuters) - An Australian hospital apologised on Thursday after mistakenly sending out death notices for 200 of its - very much alive - patients.

 Austin Hospital, in Australia's second most populous city of Melbourne, erroneously killed off the patients when it faxed death notices to their family doctors.

 The notices were the result of an inadvertent change to the templates the hospital sends to doctors once a patient has been discharged, operator Austin Health said in a statement.